Last updated on August 24th, 2019 at 12:06 pm

-I’m writing this opinion piece not for those who vaccinate themselves or their children, because they accept the science either because they reviewed it and accepted it, or they know it works.
-It’s not written for the antivaccinationists, because they don’t listen to logic anyways.
-It’s written for those who may be on the fence to understand that the argument isn’t balanced between two sides of equal veracity.
-It’s not a balanced argument at all.
+I’m writing this opinion piece not for those who vaccinate themselves or their children, because they accept the science either because they reviewed it and accepted it, or they just know that vaccines work and are relatively safe.

-Science is hard work.
+Science is absolutely hard work.
 It takes those 10,000 hours, and many more, to become a researcher or world-class physician.
-Scientists spend hundreds of hours in laboratories and in classrooms.
-They attend conferences where their work is criticized and questioned.
-They focus on thousands of hours of writing and reading other’s works.
+Scientists spend thousands of hours in laboratories and in classrooms.
+They attend conferences where their work is criticized and sometimes ridiculed.
+They spend thousands upon thousands of hours of writing or reading other scientist’s works.
 Science takes dedication–it does not result from a few part-time hours of surfing the web, reading every outlandish statement without any critical thinking.
 Being an expert in science takes all of your heart and time, and there is not an easy way to do it.

-And these anti-vaccinationists think they can understand complex biochemistry and immunology in a few hours.
-And they accept data from the weakest sources, because they are too lazy, too intellectually bereft of critical thinking skills to take the time to actually understand real science and to critique bad science.
-They do not want to spend the time to become world-class researchers because they lack the skills, they lack the intellect, they lack the time, or they lack the motivation to do so.
-It doesn’t matter why they failed to do so, but too many others have invested the effort to become scientists and physicians, and their efforts should be respected and trusted.
+One, of the many, problems with how vaccine denialists do their research is that they accept data from the weakest sources, because they are too lazy, too intellectually bereft of critical thinking skills to take the time to actually understand “good” science and to critique “bad” science.
+They do not want to spend the time to become world-class researchers because they lack the ambition, they lack the intellect, they lack the time, or they lack the motivation to do so.
+It doesn’t matter why they failed to do so, but too many others have invested the effort to become top-notch scientists and physicians, and their efforts should be respected and trusted.
 Hard work and intellectual strength should be cherished by all, not belittled by individuals who haven’t got the strength of will to do the same.

 Instead of real science, the antivaccinationists rely upon various logical fallacies because they have no real evidence to support their position.
 For example, they default to the Big Pharma ad hominem claiming that these vaccines are just thrown into the market for money, without understanding that the several hundred researchers, who develop those vaccines, probably have accumulated 10,000 years of scientific research, have published tens of thousands of articles in peer-reviewed high impact journals, and have dedicated their lives to understanding the basics of immunology, virology, biochemistry and many other subspecialties of biomedical sciences.
 These individuals have given their working lives to alleviate human suffering.
 And these vaccines represent that hard work, not a few hours of surfing the internet for conspiracy theories.

 Vaccine denialists whine about not getting respect from the so called pro-vaccine people.
-(As an aside, I do not consider myself “pro-vaccine”, I just consider myself pro-science and pro-children, and vaccines are both scientific and save children’s lives.)
+(As an aside, I do not consider myself “pro-vaccine”, I just consider myself pro-science and pro-children, and vaccines are supported by overwhelming scientific evidence to save children’s lives.)
 They claim that they are presenting science.

 It’s impossible to respect a group that brings nothing to the discussion.
-It’s still amusing that the anti-vaxxers still bring up Mr. Andy Wakefield‘s paper that alleged a connection between MMR and autism, which has been retracted by the Lancet.
+It’s amusing that the antivaccinationists continuously use Mr. Andy Wakefield‘s paper that alleged a connection between MMR and autism, which has been retracted by the Lancet.
 Oh, by the way, vaccines don’t cause autism.

-But the most important reason why I shouldn’t respect your opinion is that children’s lives are at risk.
-Your vaccine denialism can harm children, and that’s why you should be ignored and disrespected.
+But the most important reason why I don’t respect vaccine deniers is that children’s lives are at risk.
+Vaccine refusals can harm children, and that’s why they should be ignored and disrespected.